It was an inauspicious start.

 This led to photography jobs at two more newspapers, trips for foreign lands, encounters with presidents, the rich and famous and a front row seat to the Super Bowl, the Final Four and many of the best sporting events in the country.

-I was lucky to pick up some nice awards along the way, including a Pulitzer Prize nomination.
+I was lucky to pick up some nice awards along the way, including being a Pulitzer Prize finalist.
 I've also been published in many major newspapers, magazines and books.
 (You can see more details on our corporate/editorial site).

 In 2001, I noticed a trend with many photojournalists bringing a fresh documentary approach to weddings.
 I decided to jump in to bring my own perspective to photographing weddings.